 Play and design strategy games without screens or batteries.
 Gridopolis promotes social interaction and collaboration through classic fun.

 Children learn best when engaged in fun, brain-building activities.
-Gridopolis teaches core STEM skills such as 3D visualization, critical thinking, logic, and creativity.
+Gridopolis teaches core STEAM skills such as 3D visualization, critical thinking, logic, and creativity.
 For more information, click here

 How it works